I hope you found the last installment on Hydrophobic Interaction Liquid Chromatography

 There are many sample preparation techniques but only a few will be discussed here.
 A great resource for chromatography and sample preparation terms is the Chromatography and Sample Preparation Terminology Guide

 (website link).
 It is recommended that all samples be filtered before chromatographic analysis.
 Filtration can be performed manually and on an individual basis using syringe membrane filters, or it can be done on multiple samples simultaneously through plate configurations.
 Syringe filters are available in many membrane types to accommodate chemical and application compatibility and many membrane diameter sizes to accommodate varying sample volumes.
 You can choose either a 0.45 µm or 0.2 µm pore size.
 The 0.45 µm size is described as a clarification filter removing particulates and the 0.2 µm size is described as sterilizing and ultracleaning.
 Specifics of all filters should be reviewed with the vendor.

 (link to Wikipedia): This is a dispersive SPE offering that is increasingly becoming the technique of choice for extraction and clean-up of pesticide residues in food and other complex matrices.
-The robust procedure offers a number of compelling advantages: high recoveries, accurate results, high sample throughput, low solvent and glassware usage, reduced labor and bench space, and lower reagent costs.Solid-Phase Extraction (downloadable PDF on Theory of SPE😞 SPE is the passage of the sample through one or more cartridges packed with a stationary phase.
+The robust procedure offers a number of compelling advantages: high recoveries, accurate results, high sample throughput, low solvent and glassware usage, reduced labor and bench space, and lower reagent costs.Solid-Phase Extraction

+SPE is the passage of the sample through one or more cartridges packed with a stationary phase.
 Performing this technique prior to injection will often selectively retain certain species within the homogeneous sample.
 Quite often, the retained species are substances that would interfere with the chromatography had they not been removed.
 However, they could also be the analytes of interest, in which case they would then be eluted from the cartridge.
 There are a number of different cartridges whose suitability depends upon the type of chemistry undertaken.